nhscc/problem-statements/2019/bdpa-elections-part-2.md

 `opens`, `closes`, `deleted`) was modified and by which administrator account.

-Further, administrators will be able to trigger a per-election "undo" which reverses the most recent changes to an election's information (if any changes have been made).
-If an administrator triggers an "undo" and then triggers a second "undo" right after (i.e. election information was not changed further), it will "redo" the changes that were reversed with the first undo.
-If the administrator triggers a third "undo," it will follow the same behavior as the first "undo".
-And so on and so forth.
+Further, administrators will be able to trigger a per-election "undo" which reverses the most recent change to an election's information (if any changes have been made).
+If an administrator triggers an "undo" and then triggers a second "undo" right after (i.e. election information was not changed further), it will "redo" the change that were reversed with the first undo.
+If the administrator triggers a third "undo," it will follow the same behavior as the first "undo" and undo the redo.
+And so on and so forth with further "undo"s.

 When triggering an undo, administrators will be warned that they're reversing an election's most recent changes and must be given the choice to cancel the